Olenka-Hryk/OnlineStore-DataBase-PostgreSQL/README.md

 - `DB Triggers/`: The directory contains SQL scripts for creating DML triggers on INSERT, UPDATE, and DELETE operations.

 - `DB Administration/`: The directory contains SQL scripts for creating roles and assigning users to these roles.

+- `MongoDB/`: This directory contains scripts for defining all the necessary collections with appropriate documents, as well as scripts for retrieving data from the collections and using aggregation.

 ## Installation and Usage